GabeScott/standard-works-vault/General Conference/2008 October - Holy Temples, Sacred Covenants.md

 I have never forgotten the great outpouring of the Spirit we experienced during the three days we spent at the Mesa Temple.
 I was deeply touched as I watched family members embrace each other with tears streaming down their faces after being sealed for the eternities.

-Twenty-four years later the temple in San José, Costa Rica, was dedicated.
+Twenty-four years later the temple in San José, Costa Rica, was dedicated.
 Among those present at the session I attended were many of the families who had gone on that first temple excursion.
 They had waited faithfully and worthily for this sacred moment.
 They all can now attend the temple often because a temple in Panama was recently dedicated, and a temple in Honduras has been announced.

 The Lord has always asked His people to build temples.
-The Lord commanded Moses: “Let them make me a sanctuary; that I may dwell among them.”
-The portable tabernacle they built served as the central place of Israel’s worship during their pilgrimage to the promised land.
+The Lord commanded Moses: “Let them make me a sanctuary; that I may dwell among them.”[^1] The portable tabernacle they built served as the central place of Israel’s worship during their pilgrimage to the promised land.
 Its pattern and structure were revealed by the Lord to Moses.
 It was to be the Lord’s holy house.

-Later, King Solomon built the temple in Jerusalem using the finest building materials available.
+Later, King Solomon built the temple in Jerusalem using the finest building materials available.[^2]

 During His earthly ministry, the Lord regarded the temple as a sacred place and taught reverence for it.

 The Nephites also built temples to the Lord in the Americas.
-They were gathered around the temple when Christ appeared to them after His Resurrection.
+They were gathered around the temple when Christ appeared to them after His Resurrection.[^3]

-Soon after the Church was restored in this dispensation, the Lord commanded the Saints to build a temple: “Organize yourselves; prepare every needful thing; and establish a house, even a house of prayer, a house of fasting, a house of faith, a house of learning, a house of glory, a house of order, a house of God.”
+Soon after the Church was restored in this dispensation, the Lord commanded the Saints to build a temple: “Organize yourselves; prepare every needful thing; and establish a house, even a house of prayer, a house of fasting, a house of faith, a house of learning, a house of glory, a house of order, a house of God.”[^4]

 In response, the Saints built the Kirtland Temple at considerable sacrifice.
-In this holy temple, important priesthood keys were restored and the Savior Himself appeared.
+In this holy temple, important priesthood keys were restored and the Savior Himself appeared.[^5]

 At present, there are 128 temples in operation throughout the world, and many more are being built.